qmachine/qmachine/docs/overview.rst

 necessary as part of QM, but it is useful for making the browser client available to web browsers.
 The web servers bundled with the API servers are present only for convenience, and it is trivial to use off-the-shelf web servers like Apache_ or Nginx_ instead.
+(In fact, QM's own homepage uses Nginx.)

 How to use it